Shuchismita-Biswas/AML_Project_Fall19/README.md

 Fig 3: A fully connected DNN with two hidden layers
 </p>

 Unlike a regular DNN which use matrix dot products, the information between layers in a CNN can be a result of the convolution operation.
 This is specifically useful for images for which a convolution can be seen as a rolling matrix dot products over smaller portions of the image.
 Additionally, multiple such moving matrices can be stacked together to add a dimension of depth in addition to width and height.

-Additionally, CNNs include a Pool layer for downsampling the information and a fully-connected output layer to produce output values corresponding to each of the  classification classes.
+The working principle of CNNs is biologically inspired by the organization of the visual cortex of mammals.
+In a mammal’s eye, individual neurons respond to visual stimuli only in the receptive field, which is a restricted region.
+The receptive fields of different regions partially overlap in a manner that covers the entire field of vision.
+Similarly, in a convolutional layer of the CNN, neurons only receive input from a subarea of the previous layer, but the subareas from which different neurons receive information are overlapping.
+Pooling layers combine the outputs of clusters of neurons into a single neuron in the next layer.
+In a fully connected layer (similar to a multi-layer perceptron), each neuron receives input from every element of the previous layer.

 <p align="center">
 <img src="CNN.PNG" alt="cnn"  align="middle"/><br />